gantry/docs/pages/01.gantry5/07.troubleshooting/04.assignment-issues/docs.md

 So, if you have assigned an outline to a specific area of your site, and aren't seeing this reflected on the front end, a great place to start troubleshooting is to make sure you aren't running a third-party plugin that could be interfering with how Joomla (and ultimately Gantry) handle page assignments.

-One common plugin we've seen this issue with is `System - JCK Modal`.
+One common Joomla system plugin we've seen this issue with is `System - JCK Modal`.
 If you believe this might be the problem, disable it and refresh your desired page.